PaulH97/Sen12Landslides/README.md

 ---

-You’re now ready to use the dataset: Build your custom splits, train models, apply post-processing etc..
+You’re now ready to work with the dataset — create custom splits, train and evaluate models.